bwoestman/weatherWebService/README.md

 - [ ] Add java docs
 - [ ] Be sure each unit test includes an assertion
 - [ ] create a user guide
-- [ ] add a package structure rather than having your classes directly under src
+- [X] add a package structure rather than having your classes directly under src
 - [ ] will the service handle a condition in which the service/s you depend on are down?

 ### Week 12
+- [ ] Create PowerPoint
+- [ ] User Guide
 - [ ] Group presentation